digital-land/digital-land/content/architecture/documentation/index.md

     * It then rebuilds the `Entity` instances from `Slug`'s added to the sqlite database from a snapshot.
       * Some pipelines will have schema added from within `specification/schema.csv`.
       <!-- This doesn't seem to do anything right now but might do something in the subclassed `Entity` instances? -->
-    * The `Entity` instances are then serialized to disk as a CSV
+    * The `Entity` instances are then serialized to disk as a CSV file

 #### Commit harmonised files